 The freshers fair is simply just a massive freebie giveaway.
 From enough pens for an entire year to tasty pizza, everyone knows how to get student folk to sign up to their email list (P.S. you will be getting spammed about every far-flung society into third year, so set up an email dedicated to receiving these spam emails if don’t already have one).
 More rogue items I’ve heard about being handed out are wooden spoons, beer pong sets and even branded socks.
 My personal fave has to be the cringe advertising posters for the local clubs, which you can now proudly display on your bedroom wall.

 Lots of chain and independent stores in studenty towns will offer perks to grab your custom; especially at the start of the year.
-Pizza Hut delivery are offering £5.00 off pizzas and other deals when you sign up to the email club.
+Pizza Hut delivery are offering 20% off for students on certain days of the week and other deals when you sign up to the email club.
 Special student club nights, drinks deals and free entry to clubs before a certain time will keep your going out budget down.

 Store Points Cards

-Fill your wallet with free store points cards, such as Tesco, Superdrug and Nectar card, then fantasise about the day when you actually have saved enough to treat yourself.
+Fill your wallet with free store points cards, such as Boots Advantage Card, Superdrug Beauty Card and Nectar Card, then fantasise about the day when you actually have saved enough to treat yourself.
 Once signed up to these cards, they can periodically send you money saving vouchers as well, so these bits of plastic can actually give you more perks than you initially might think.
 Their old fashioned alternative – the paper stamp card – is just as good and appears mainly in coffee shops, such as Caffe Nero, where buying nine hot drinks will get you one free.